This document provides guidelines to plan the timing and synchronization on Cisco ONS 15454.

 Figure 3 – Phase Locked Loop

 VCXO is further stabilized by a smaller PLL between Oven Controlled Crystal Oscillator (OCXO) and the filtered reference clock.

-Note: In order to simplify the diagram, this smaller PLL is not shown
+Note: In order to simplify the diagram, this smaller PLL is not shown here.

 The result is that the system clock is more stable.
-Notice that the OCXO used in TCC is rated at Stratum 3 for its holdover stability and free-run
+Notice that the OCXO used in TCC is rated at Stratum 3 for its holdover stability and free-run accuracy.

 The original DSx input rate determines the data rate of the output.
-The data rate is completely independent of the NE clock for the through timing
+The data rate is completely independent of the NE clock for the through timing mode.

 Use stuff bits at the initial mapping and pointer adjustments in the SONET network to resolve differences between the NE rate and the data rate.

 ONS 15454 supports these timing modes:

 TCC cards have an internal Stratum 3 clock available to provide Holdover and Free-running timing support.

 Note: Through timing and per-port loop timing are additional timing modes.
 However, ONS 15454 provisioning platforms do not support these modes.